MAE4231 – Research Seminar II: Researcher’s Skills and Professional Communication

 - 80% attendance requirement for the workshop seminars

-- 3 seminar portfolio pieces
+- drafts of the 3 seminar portfolio pieces

 At the end of the course you will be evaluated based on the portfolio you compiled based on the obligatory course components.
+The portfolio has to contain all three previous assignments with the addressed feedback received from the course instructors:

 Submit assignments in Inspera